AakashChettay/Amazon-SDE-Prep-Journey/System Design/day3_isp_dip_uml/notes.md

     * Scalability: You can scale or upgrade parts of your codebase     without a massive rewrite.

 **Unified Modeling Language(UML)**
     __Defination:__ UML is a standardized visual language used to model and document the designs of the software systems.
+    * UML includes Structural and Bevahioural diagrams.
+    * But right now, we mailnly need one of the Structural diagram that is __Class Diagram__.